 The key difference between the two groups of discrete-time variables z and m here is how they are determined.
 The interpretation of the solved form of (B.1c) is that given values for everything else, there is a closed-form solution for m in the form of a sequence of assignments to each of the variables of m in turn - there must be no cyclic dependencies between the equations used to solve for m.
-Further, each of the original model equations behind (B.1c) must be given in solved form, at most requiring flipping sides of the equation to obtain the used assignment form.
+Further, each of the original model equations behind (B.1c) must be given in almost solved form:

+- Non-Integer equations at most requiring flipping sides of the equation to obtain the used assignment form. - For Integer equations the solved variable must appear uniquely as a term (without any multiplicative factor) on either side of the equation, at most requiring addition or subtraction of other terms in the equation to obtain the used assignment form.

 The interpretation of the non-solved form of (B.1b) at events, on the other hand, is that at events, the discrete-time Real variables z are solved together with the continuous-time variables using (B.1a) and (B.1b).